 How long does it take you to complete a novel?

 The longest was probably Long Road to Baghdad which I started when I was working full-time.
 I spent two years researching before I wrote a word or developed a character and ten years writing the book.
 The shortest, a Katherine John crime book By Any Name, I completed the first draft in 3 weeks.
 As with most of my crime books I started with an image.
 A bloodstained man (not his blood) running down a motorway at night into oncoming traffic.
-I had to finish it because I didn’t know who he was or why he was there and wanted to find out.
-I realise that probably sounds slightly crazy but it’s the way I write crime.
+I had to finish it because curious, I didn’t know who he was or why he was there.
+I realise that probably sounds crazy but it’s the way I write crime.
 Filmed by Tanabi, starring Cengiz Dervis and Samira Mohammed Ali it was released on Amazon Prime in 2017

 How much planning and research do you do?